mark-watson/PythonAIBook/manuscript/Chess.md

 choice = input("Enter choice (1-3): ").strip()
 ```

 The board display uses Unicode chess pieces and ANSI color codes for a clean terminal presentation.
-A sidebar shows the active turn, move count, 50-move rule status, check status, en passant square, castling rights, and the current evaluation score — all updated after every move:
+A sidebar shows the active turn, move count, 50-move rule status, check status, en passant square, castling rights, and the current evaluation score, all updated after every move:

 ![Chess board after one move](chess_board.jpg)

 Moves are entered in UCI format: `e2e4` to move the e-pawn, `g1f3` to develop the knight, `e7e8q` to promote to a queen.
 The CLI also supports several utility commands:

-- `fen` — print the current position as a FEN string
+- `fen`: print the current position as a FEN string
-- `setfen` — load a custom FEN position
+- `setfen`: load a custom FEN position
-- `legal` — list all legal moves in the current position
+- `legal`: list all legal moves in the current position
-- `reset` — reset the board to the starting position
+- `reset`: reset the board to the starting position
-- `help` — show available commands
+- `help`: show available commands
-- `exit` — quit the game
+- `exit`: quit the game

 When it is the bot's turn, the CLI reports the search depth, the move chosen, the evaluation score, the number of nodes searched, and the time taken: